 The fluctuations of the cosmic microwave background radiation are a powerful tool for assessing the total mass content of the Universe.
-First detected by the COBE a decade ago, the recently launched Microwave Anisotropy Probe (MAP) will characterize the scale of the fluctuations.
+First detected by the COBE a decade ago, these fluctuations have a scale size that will be characterized by the recently launched Microwave Anisotropy Probe (MAP).
 ESA's future Planck mission will extend this to smaller scales and look for polarization signatures.
 The most important fluctuations are on scales of arcminutes, so it is essential to map the distribution of dark matter on a comparable scale.
 The Beyond Einstein program includes an Inflation Probe that will measure the polarization of this background.
 These will reveal gravitational lensing by intervening matter, light or dark.